FAQ

 The opening of the store was dependent on the GROW, FUND, BUILD program.
 In late 2021, the co-op completed the GROW and FUND stages of the program.
 The board voted subsequently voted to continue to the BUILD stage in December, 2021.

 Since that time, the architectural firm DDCA in Prairie Grove has created working blueprints.
-Blueprints were made available to several area construction firms and bids have been reviewed.
-A builder has been selected - but cannot be announced publicly until financing is completely in place.
-The opening date of the grocery store is planned for late Summer, 2023.
-The date may be impacted by material shortages or construction delays...
+Blueprints were made available to several area construction firms and bids have been reviewed and Gallant Building Solutions was chosen as the Food Shed Co-op’s builder.
+Store construction began in the summer of 2023 and is moving forward on schedule for the store to be under roof by winter.
+The opening date of the grocery store is planned for early 2024.
+The date may be impacted by material shortages or construction delays.

 Food Shed Co-op is a community owned grocery store.
 Like a buying club, you will be able to buy what you want at the cooperative, but there will be no strict pick-up times and you will not need to buy in bulk.
 Owners and non-Owners will be welcome to shop at Food Shed.